Editing an Existing Page

 Paste as Text: If you are copying text from an external source, like Word or Gmail, click this icon first to ensure no formatting issues are copied over to the site.

 Spellcheck: Toggling the Spellcheck icon on will underline any incorrect spellings on your page in red.

 Insert/Edit Link: If you need to link text or an image to another page or document, click on this icon.
 More instructions on Adding Links

 Insert/Edit Image: If you need to add an image to a page, click on this icon.
 More instructions on Adding Images/Documents

 Text Formatting Dropdown: If you need to format your text to be a heading, do so by highlighting the text you're trying to change, and clicking the Paragraph dropdown.
 Headings 2 - 6 can be used on a page, and should be nested to create a hierarchy of importance.

 Once you have completed your edits, click the Save button to return to the page preview screen.

+When viewing past versions, you can compare the version of the page to the live version with the Compare > Page dropdown.
 After deciding which version you'd like to revert back to, simply click the version icon that says Revert.